Weggler/docu-ngsbem/README.md

 # docu-ngsbem
-Documentation notebooks for bem module in ngsolve
+Documentation notebooks for bem module in ngsolve.